Due to coronavirus, there is a need to know how to shop safely online during Coronavirus.

 - Do they have contact information listed (This is important if you want to make further inquiries about your order.)

-Answers to these questions will either move you to place an order or shield you from placing an order.
+Answers to these questions will either move you to place an order or not.

 Yes, they are helpful guides to help you determine if they should be trusted or not.